 I should know, because I ate many a wooden spoonful of milk chocolate buttercream during the recipe development process.
 Once the frosting was nailed down, the cake came easily.
 I modified the base cake for my Chocolate Loves Vanilla Cake, and added a sweet surprise in the middle–raspberry filling.

 I think it’s a pretty awesome combination!
 My little sweeties and the Bacon Slayer thought so, too.
-Make these Raspberry Filled Vanilla Cupcakes with Milk Chocolate Buttercream for your sweetie–they’ll love your for it.

 Start by preheating the oven to 350° F. Line 24 muffin cups with paper liners and set them aside.